schemaspy/schemaspy/README.md

 locate and report anomalies such as missing indexes, implied relationships, and orphan tables.

+# Community

+Welcome to the SchemaSpy community!
+Just reading this file or using the tool means that you're a part of our community and contributing to the future of the project.
+We're grateful to have you with us!

+Some of our community members have put extra effort into sharing SchemaSpy with more people, asked their companies to provide financial aid, or decided to improve the software.
+We wish we had the space to thank each of you individually because every Github star, tweet or other activity reminds us that our work is appreciated.

 > Please support the project by simply putting a Github star.
 Share this library with friends on Twitter and everywhere else you can.